 Obviously, working overtime can have a significant impact on employee health.
 Working too many hours can lead to burnout, fatigue and stress and employers need to ensure overtime is compliant with regulations on a worker’s right to rest.

 Serially front-loading your week with work is rarely sustainable, in contrast to scheduling a manageable, regular flow of work throughout.
 Overtime can also actually seriously limit our productivity, since when we work extended hours, we don’t give our brains the rest they need to perform well.
 So working overtime itself doesn’t guarantee high-quality work for the extra effort.

 But there are other adverse effects.
-Spending too long in the office can cause workers to lose enthusiasm, or become bored of their jobs.
+Spending too long in the office can cause employees to lose motivation and become disengaged.
 Having a proper balance between work and home life is essential for maintaining wellbeing, and working overtime means you can’t prioritize your personal life.
 The more overtime you do, the less time you have for friends and family, and the less time you have to simply relax – something that’s imperative for good mental health.